Finding a password manager for individual users is one thing but finding a suitable password manager for small business that works is a bit trickier.

 If you want to add or remove any user from any shared folder, you can do that straight from the dashboard.

-In short, the Dashboard works as a control room of your company.
+In short, the Dashboard works as a control room for your company.

 Similarly, the tool takes special care of the security of each user.